hongyan99/interview_training/src/main/java/review/backtracking/README.md

 * The *solution board*.
 A solution board should keep the state of the on-going solution, and it should also keep the variables that allow you to determine whether you have found a solution.
-And finally, you should be able to extract the solutions found.
-In the case where you only care about whether there is a solution, you can short-circuit the program as soon as you find one. *Spend enough time on defining the board is the key here*.
+And finally, you should be able to extract the solutions found for each trial.
+In the case where you only care about whether there is a solution, you can short-circuit the program as soon as you find one. *Spend enough time defining the board is the key*.
 * The *valid choices* in each level.
 As the algorithm proceeds to each level, there will be a limited number of choices to proceed to the next level.
 Encapsulate inside the board the logic to find the choices can help simplify the solution and making it easy to